Acquiring the Certified Brain Injury Specialist (CBIS) credential is the next step in ensuring you remain a valuable, marketable, and well-informed

 Upon receiving your CBIS credentials, your certification must be renewed annually.
 For renewal information and requirements, click here.

-For our bi-annual listing of current certificants, please visit here.
+For our most recent listing of current certificants, please visit here.

 Official ACBIS training is provided by Certified Brain Injury Specialist Trainers (CBIST) and is offered at many Brain Injury Association state affiliate conferences and events and through many service providers across the country.
-Contact the ACBIS office to find a training site in your area or to arrange for a training to occur at your own facility.
+If you would like participate or host and arrange a training to occur at your own facility, you are welcome to contact any of the Certified Brain Injury Specialist Trainers located on this map.
 Training is not required to sit for the examination; you may complete self-study if you wish.

 Costs & Fees

 ||Candidates per Group

 Please visit the Group Administrators section for more information

 ACBIS Application fees are non-refundable unless the applicant does not meet eligibility requirements, in which case a $35.00 cancellation fee will be applied.

 - Applicants must have 500 hours of currently verifiable direct contact experience with an individual or individuals with brain injury.